Hans in Luck: Analysis

 Hans in Luck has been described as an ironic fairy tale which inverts the normal "rags to riches" story format.
 Instead, it can be interpreted as anti-materialistic as Hans trades in his newly won treasures and expresses relief to be freed from the weight to return home happily.
 It can also be set apart from many other folk and fairy tales as it avoids romantic themes such as damsels and princesses; instead focusing upon maternal love as Hans is returning home to see his mother.

-Motifs
+Variants

 The English fairy tale The Hedley Kow contains a similar sequence in which the main character persuades herself that every change is proof of her good luck.